Our Destination: Punta De Mita

 Hotel

-We used Marriott points to book this W hotel so our stay was free, we got four nights with points and Marriott added the fifth night for free so that was a great use.
+We used Marriott points to book the W hotel so our stay was free.
+We redeemed our Marriott points for a five night stay, but since one of the benefits of the Marriott program is that you receive your fifth night free, we only had to redeem points for a total of four nights — making this a great use of our points.
 And then because Virginia was a Marriott Gold Elite, she was able to get us an upgrade to an ocean view room, which was also really really cool.

 Food Expenses